Now that you have determined both aV and aA, we can investigate the effect of the pairing term (aP).

 Semi-Empircal Mass Formula

-Graph 2 shows the difference between the experimentally measured and theoretically calculated binding energies (last column in Table 2, shown previously), using the current model parameters (from Table 1).
+Figure 2 shows the difference between the experimentally measured and theoretically calculated binding energies (last column in Table 2, shown previously), using the current model parameters (from Table 1).
 If you have optimised aV and aA correctly, the line should be close to zero.
+(Look at the scale of the y-axis if you change the values of aV and aA)

 Table 1: Constants of liquid drop formula (MeV)